 Syria has one of the lowest scores for Internet freedom in the world.
 It was under these circumstances that Bassel Khartabil had the courage to dream of a different reality.
 Bassel distinguished himself on the global stage as a passionate advocate for free knowledge in the Arab world, pushing for greater inclusion, translation and exchange of ideas.

-Who is Bassel Khartabil?
-And more pressingly, where is he?
 A Syrian open-source software developer and a free Internet pioneer, Khartabil's work always stood in stark contrast with the Syrian regime's iron-grip rule over the country.
 In March 2012 he was arrested by the authorities and in October 2015 he was forcibly disappeared.
 Ever since, his family, friends, and thousands of activists around the world have been demanding to know his whereabouts.
 On 1 August 2017, his wife confirmed he was executed soon after his disappearance.

 Since it was introduced in 2000, the Internet in Syria has been subjected to exceptionally tight control by Bashar al-Assad's authoritarian regime.
 Up until early 2012, when the country steadily began descending into a brutal armed conflict, the telecommunications market in Syria was the most regulated in the Middle East and already amongst the least developed.